wenghengcong/BeeFun-Pro/Coderpursue/Pods/Kingfisher/README.md

 ## Requirements

 * iOS 8.0+, tvOS 9.0+, watchOS 2.0+ or OS X 10.10+
-* Xcode 7.0 or above
+* Xcode 7.3 or above

-If you upgrades to Kingfiser 2.x, please read the [Kingfisher 2.0 Migration Guide](https://github.com/onevcat/Kingfisher/wiki/Kingfisher-2.0-Migration-Guide) for more information.
+If you are upgrading to Kingfisher 2.x from 1.x, please read the [Kingfisher 2.0 Migration Guide](https://github.com/onevcat/Kingfisher/wiki/Kingfisher-2.0-Migration-Guide) for more information.

+Kingfisher is now supporting Swift 2.2.
+If you need to use Kingfisher in Swift 2.1, you need to pin the version to 2.1.0.

 ## Installation